Theo Tams: Second studio album (2011–present)

 Tams explains that his second album, which will be released in 2011 will be a real "artist" album in so far as it will showcase just exactly who he is and what he stands for as a singer-songwriter.
 It will dig deeper emotionally than his debut album and represent almost a "song diary" that comes from a mixture of his life experiences since "Give It All Away" and from other parts of his life before his Idol experience.
 One of his new songs focuses on his experience in Afghanistan.
 Theo has already begun the intense writing process with one of his heroes, who will also be producing the record.
 It is expected that the project will be formally announced towards the end of January 2011 and the production team named.

 On 28 September, Tams released his third EP, Call The Doctor, through Hidden Pony Records.
 The release was noted by several critics as a significant artistic development, with reviewers highlighting its exploration of personal themes such as relationship dynamics, the experience of coming out to a Christian family, and the emotional aftermath of a past relationship.

 In 2024 Tams organized The Rainbow Collective, a group of Canadian LGBTQ musicians who recorded the charity single "This Little Light" to benefit The 519.
 Participating musicians included Amanda Rheaume, BAYLA, Billy Newton-Davis, Bryn, Chrisy Hurn, Erica Fox, Iskwē, Jeffery Straker, Kayla Diamond, memyself&vi, Micah Barnes, Priyanka, Ralph, Raymond Salgado, Ryland James, Sebastian Gaskin, Steven Taetz, T. Thomason, Tafari Anthony, Your Hunni and Zenon.

 Personal life

 Tams came out as gay during the show's run by referring to a male partner during one of his post-performance interviews.
 This made him the first openly gay performer to win an Idol series in North America.
-He subsequently endorsed Adam Lambert in the 2009 edition of American Idol, and included two gay couples, one male and one female, in the video for his single "Lazy Lovers" Theo is also a fan of Ellen DeGeneres, and wants to be on her show.
-He also admires Mother Teresa and her work.
+He subsequently endorsed Adam Lambert in the 2009 edition of American Idol, and included two gay couples, one male and one female, in the video for his single "Lazy Lovers."

 On 28 June 2010, Tams took a trip to Afghanistan to perform for the Canadian troops on Canada Day.
 This was an opportunity for him to visit Canadian and allied troops not only on the base in Kandahar but he travelled by Blackhawk outside of the wire to meet with and hear the stories of the front-line troops.
 On 14 July, he told Canada AM that it was "the most surreal experiences I've ever had."